mathigon/textbooks/content/exponentials/content.md

 skin.
 Using a complex machine called a __mass spectrometer__, they were able to “count” the number of <sup>12</sup>C and <sup>14</sup>C atoms in the sample.

-They found just 100 Carbon-14 atoms in the sample.
-Given the ratios of
-<sup>12</sup>C and <sup>14</sup>C atoms, they also estimate that the same sample
-would have contained 1000 <sup>14</sup>C atoms when the Pharaoh was alive.
+They found 680 Carbon-14 atoms in the sample.
+Given the ratios of <sup>12</sup>C and <sup>14</sup>C atoms, they also estimate that the same sample would have contained 1000 <sup>14</sup>C atoms when the Pharaoh was alive.

 ::: column(width=320)